gavinfielder/pft/README.md

 The executable accepts the following as queries:
  - `./test moul` runs all the enabled tests whose name starts with a string, in this case 'moul'
- - `./test "*prec"` is a wildcard search; this one runs all the enabled tests that have 'prec' in the name.
+ - `./test "d_*prec"` is a wildcard search; this one runs all the enabled tests that have start with 'd\_' and have 'prec' in the name.
  - `./test 42 84` runs (enabled) test number 42 through test 84
  - `./test 42` runs enabled test 42 and onward
  - `./test` runs all the enabled tests